Richard del Rosario: Coaching career

 Del Rosario served as an assistant coach for Caloy Garcia and Gee Abanilla for Benilde Blazers, and later served as the team's coach.
-He also served as an assistant coach for Rain or Shine Elasto Painters, Star Hotshots and Barangay Ginebra San Miguel.
+He also served as an assistant coach for Rain or Shine Elasto Painters, and Star Hotshots, and Barangay Ginebra San Miguel.
+In 2024, at the appointment of his Ginebra coaching staff colleague Olsen Racela as Perpetual head coach, he was chosen with Scottie Thompson to be an assistant coach of the team.

+Managerial career

+After the appointment of Tim Cone as head coach of Philippine basketball team, Del Rosario was appointed as its new manager.